djalbat/the-occam-user-manual/content/understanding-grammars/left-recursion.md

 ## Left recursion

-It helps to know what left recursion is because the algorithm to eliminate it will occasionally throw up an error that will appear spurious without context.
+A detailed understanding of left recursion is not required but It helps to know what it is because the algorithm to eliminate it will occasionally throw up errors that will appear spurious without at least some context.
-We recall the following BNF:
+We recall the following BNF, therefore:

 ```
 expression ::= "(" expression ")"